Chicano rock: Chicano Rock 1980s

-In the mid-1980s Chicano teen rock band Renegade landed on the international music scene, sporting a combination of heavy metal instrumentation with more pop oriented melodies, resulting in a new subgenre, termed "commercial metal".
-The four teens—Kenny Marquez on lead guitar and vocals, Luis Cardenas on drums and vocals, Tony De La Rosa on rhythm guitar and vocals and Danny David Flores on bass guitar and vocals—have been referred to as Chicano rock gods, amongst Mexican-Americans.
-Renegade or Los Renegados as they are called in Latin-America, went on to sell more than 30 million units worldwide, with a series of hits in Mexico, Canada, Japan and the United Kingdom, and to a lesser extent, the United States.
+In the mid-1980s Chicano teen rock band Renegade landed on the international music scene, sporting a combination of heavy metal instrumentation with more pop-oriented melodies, resulting in a new subgenre, termed "commercial metal".
+The four teens—Kenny Marquez on lead guitar and vocals, Luis Cardenas on drums and vocals, Tony De La Rosa on rhythm guitar and vocals and Danny David Flores on bass guitar and vocals—have been referred to as Chicano rock gods, amongst Mexican Americans.
+Renegade or Los Renegados as they are called in Latin America, went on to sell more than 30 million units worldwide, with a series of hits in Mexico, Canada, Japan and the United Kingdom, and to a lesser extent, the United States.

 Subsequently, groups like 90s band Ozomatli and Quetzal had led the new wave of Latin Rock groups that fuse multiple musical genres.

 Ozomatli mixes rock, hip-hop, funk music, and cumbia.
 Their song "City of Angels", presented a new eclectic form of Latino rock.

 Quetzal, the band from the barrios of East Los Angeles has been creating Latin folk and roots-rock music for over a decade.
 With the successful tours and concerts alongside Los Lobos, Ozomatli, Taj Mahal and Michelle Shocked, Quetzal has played intimate clubs and large arenas alike.
 The band combines rock, Afro-Cuban, country blues, and jazz elements to support the wide-ranging, bilingual vocals of Martha González.
 The retro-futuristic mix has garnered praise from critics including the LA Times and Los Lobos.
 Quetzal simultaneously forges a sound that makes you dance and contemplate change.

-Robert Lopez AKA El Vez started operating an art gallery called "La Luz de Jesus" and created a show dedicated to Elvis.
-Since Lopez's impersonator did not meet his expectation El Vez was created.
+Robert Lopez, also known as El Vez, started operating an art gallery called "La Luz de Jesus" and created a show dedicated to Elvis.
+Since Lopez's impersonator did not meet his expectation, El Vez was created.
 El Vez's first performance was in Memphis, Tennessee on August 16, 1989.
-Lopez started making karaoke tapes while running his gallery.
+Lopez began making karaoke tapes while running his gallery.
 While not including "sacred" topics directly, his goal is to blur the line between what is sacred and profane allowing him to have wide age range in his audience.
 He has been releasing albums since 1994 continuing to use satire and humor in his songs to express revolutionary views.
 As his lyrics are historical, some teachers and professors use his music to teach history and Mexican American Culture.